TV Tropes is 149% Funded

 - Badass Longcoat: In his released state.

-- Battle Aura: As a Hollow, it was powerful enough to kill all the other Hollows who he was around.
+- Battle Aura: As a Hollow, it was powerful enough to kill all the other Hollows around him.

 - Beam Spam: His Cero Metralleta technique forms a dozen or so energy spheres, each of which acts like a machine gun that fires Ceros at rapid rates of fire.
 Kyoraku calls him out on how "unfair" this technique is.